aniruddha2004/aniruddha2004/README.md

 # Hi there! 👋 I'm Aniruddha Ghosh

 Welcome to my GitHub profile!
 I'm a passionate engineer focusing on brainstorming and effective problem-solving.
-Below, you can find more information about me, my work, and how to contact me.
+Below, you can find more information about me, my work, and how to get in touch with me.

 ## 🚀 About Me

 - 🎓 **Education:** I'm currently a 3rd-year B.Tech CSE student.
-- 💼 **Experience:** I've been working as a CMS Developer at Divaks Total IT Solutions, where I develop websites using WordPress, since March 2023.
+- 💼 **Experience:** I've been working as a CMS Developer at Divaks Total IT Solutions, developing WordPress websites since March 2023.
 - 🛠 **Skills:**
   - **Languages:** Java, JavaScript, C++, C, Python, PHP
     > Although I may not know all the details and syntax by heart, I can work with any programming language when required.